EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial.md

 1. Under `Recently Changed Streams`, click `$ce-cart` link.
 Notice how new events are being appended to the stream in real time

-1. Return to the demo web UI and click on the `Top 10 Products` link from the top navigation bar.
-Notice how the Top 10 products are being updated in real-time
+2. Return to the demo web UI and click on the `Top 10 Products` link from the top navigation bar.
+Notice how the Top 10 products are being updated in real-time.

-1. Click on the `Cart Table` link from the top navigation bar.
+3. Click on the `Cart Table` link from the top navigation bar.
 Notice how the table is being updated in real-time.

-1. Return to the terminal and stop the live data generator tool by inputting ctrl+c.
+4. Return to the terminal and stop the live data generator tool by inputting ctrl+c.

 ::: info Quick Quiz